simul/simul.github.io/ref/simul/clouds.md

 ### <a name="TransformPosition"/>vec3 TransformPosition(simul::crossplatform::Quaterniond old_origin, simul::crossplatform::Quaterniond new_origin, vec3 old_pos)
 Transform a position in a previous frame of reference into a new frame.
 Assumes Earth radius 6378km, origin at sea level.

+Typedefs
+---

+**CloudTexelType**  By defining this typedef, we ensure that cloud texels are treated as 32-bit.

+**VolumeMap**  Custom volume.

+Enums
+---